evintunador/MemoryMosaics/README.md

 - `train.py`: functions for training a model, used in `train.ipynb`

 ## definite eventual TODOs
+- [x] build out the Memory Mosaics model
-- [ ] switch over from a transformer to a Memory Mosaics model
+- [ ] train one & compare it to a model in templateGPT
+- [ ] train a couple to test out ideal hyperparameters

 ### potential future TODOs
 - [ ] test out mixtures of the memory mosaics & transformer architecture.
 What i'm specifically thinking is using an MLP instead of the `PersistentMem` module since they're supposed to do analogous things but the latter consumes hella ram with its seq_len x seq_len matrices like an attention module